adrcotfas/Goodtime/PRIVACY_POLICY.md

 ### Third parties
 The app is distributed through Google Play and uses Google Play Services which may collect information used to identify you.
+If you got the app from F-Droid, there's no need to worry about this.

 ### Contact